Running Tensorflow on Alluxio-FUSE

 This guide describes how to run Tensorflow on top of Alluxio POSIX API.

 Tensorflow enables developers to quickly and easily get started with deep learning.
-The deep learning section illustrates the data challenges of deep learning and how Alluxio helps to solve those challenges.
 This tutorial aims to provide some hands-on examples and tips for running Tensorflow on top of Alluxio POSIX API.

 - Setup Java for Java 8 Update 60 or higher (8u60+), 64-bit.